The Badgers and the value of failure

 So, an undefeated regular season capped off with a sixth place ranking (and by a trip to the Orange Bowl, where they’ll face Miami Dec.
 30) will still go down as one of the Badgers’ best seasons ever.
 But a lot of people in Madison are disappointed that they fell just short of getting into the national championship playoff.
 In fact, a lot of folks I know are distraught.

-But it seems to me that one of the things we need in this country right now is a lot more appreciation for falling just short, or even for mediocrity and futility if it comes in the face of honest effort.
+But it seems to me that one of the things we need in this country right now is a lot more appreciation for falling just short, or even for mediocrity and futility as long as the effort is an honest one.

 We’re a nation led by a crass real estate developer who doesn’t like people he defines as “losers,” which turns out to be just about everyone who isn’t related to him.
 And this includes men like Sen. John McCain, who spent years in a North Vietnamese POW camp while Trump dodged the draft by whining about his bad feet.